 - Clinician Scientist Fellows – our programme was started to support CSFs and you can read more about the history of the programme.

-- Diabetes UK funded Harry Keen and RD Lawrence fellows.
+- Diabetes UK funded Harry Keen, RD Lawrence, and Type 1 Diabetes Senior Fellows

 - MRC funded Career Development Award holders, Skills Development fellows, New Investigator Research Grant and Programme Leader Track positions, and Senior Clinical and Non-Clinical fellowships.